-The public and private agencies are collaborated with in developing the City's Five- Year Consolidated Plan and Annual Action Plans.
-City department heads, Mayor and City Council are also involved in all plan development.
+The public and private agencies are collaborated in developing the City's Five-Year Consolidated Plan and Annual Action Plans.
+City Department heads, Mayor and City Council are also involved in all planning development.
 The City of Rogers does have limited resources to address the many priorities identified in making collaboration a key success to meet the needs of our residents.
-The City will continue to seek cooperative working partnerships to leverage the City's 2021 Program Year allocation.
+The City will continue to see cooperative working partnerships to leverage the City's 2022 Program Year allocation.